“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 who called us

+God made the provision of Christ before He decided to create.
 God’s plan comes from God’s decree.
 His decree comes from eternity past.
 In eternity past, God took cognizance of everyone who would ever live.
-God made the provision of Christ before He decided to create.

 Ro 8:28-30, “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.”